arrowtype/HOI-test/README.md

            x →
 ```

-And then, this allows a smooth, cubic-curved interplation.
+When you move axes X, Y, & Z, the points can move in a smooth, cubic-curved interplation.

 Make sense?
-If not, don’t feel bad – I had to see this explained a bunch of times to finally start to grock it.
+If not, don’t worry – I had to see this explained a bunch of times to finally start to grock it.
+(There is still a lot about this that I don’t entirely understand, either.)

-If it *does* make sense, you will then realize that the hard part is knowing how to *draw* those offcurve positions, because those shapes tend to look weird and are unintuitive.
+If it *does* make some sense, you will then realize that the hard part is knowing how to *draw* those offcurve positions, because those shapes tend to look weird and are unintuitive.

 One thing that can partially simplify that: instead of drawing cubic designspaces, you can instead draw quadratic designspaces – using just one "offcurve" source and only two axes.
 This simplifies the process somewhat.

-## Quadratic
+## Quadratic NLI

 Quadratic curves are somewhat simpler, and this allows quadratic NLI to be somewhat simpler, too.